 OEMs, suppliers, consultants, contractors, and other commuter rail partners.

-Fort Worth and the broader North Texas region offer a timely setting for this year’s Summit, with rapid growth, major infrastructure investment, and three host agencies demonstrating how commuter rail can support regional mobility at scale.
+With rapid growth and major infrastructure investments, Fort Worth and the broader North Texas region offer a timely setting for this year’s Summit.
+Together, Trinity Metro, DART, and DCTA are demonstrating how commuter rail supports regional mobility at scale.

 Full Summit registration includes Monday’s Welcome Reception, Tuesday’s Champions of Commuter Rail Awards Dinner, breakfast, lunch, breaks, and technical tours with Trinity Metro, DART, and DCTA.

-Registration is limited to 225 guests, and all registrations must be paid in advance to be considered complete.
+Registration is limited to 225 guests and all registrations must be paid in advance to be considered complete.
+(Unpaid “registrations” will be cancelled on October 26.)
 Due to capacity constraints, on-site registration will not be available.

 REGISTER EARLY